Cinema MoneySaving tips & tricks

 Meerkat Movies has been highly publicised by an enterprising Russian meerkat and his pal Sergei for a few years now.
 Buy certain insurance, switch utilities, or successfully apply for a financial product through comparison site Compare The Market, and you'll get 2for1 cinema tickets on a Tuesday or Wednesday for a whole year.

-2for1 cinema tickets should never be your reason for choosing a product like insurance – use other comparison sites and our insurance guides to check you're getting the best deal.
-So what we wanted to know is...
+2for1 cinema tickets should never be your reason for choosing a product such as insurance – use other comparison sites and our insurance guides to check you're getting the best deal.
+However, if Compare The Market isn't cheapest/best for what you need, we've a trick so you can still get the 2for1 movies...

 What's the cheapest product you can buy to qualify for Meerkat Movies?

-At these prices, the insurance is far cheaper than the cost of a second cinema ticket, so in most cases you'll save even if you use it just once.
-What's more, you'll also be given Meerkat Meals, which gets 2for1 starters, mains and desserts at many big chain and independent restaurants from Sunday to Thursday.
+At this price, the insurance is far cheaper than the cost of a second cinema ticket, so in most cases you'll save even if you use it just once.
+What's more, you'll also be given Meerkat Meals, which gets 2for1 starters, mains and desserts at many big chain and independent restaurants from Sunday to Thursday as well as other perks – see our full Meerkat offers info.

-Meerkat Movies is valid at most cinemas across the UK – the big chains (eg, Cineworld, Odeon and Vue) as well as lots of independents – but not all of them.
+Meerkat Movies is valid at most cinemas across the UK – the big chains (eg, Odeon and Vue) as well as lots of independents – but not all of them.
 If in doubt, check with your local cinema before turning up.
+Unlike some cinema offers, you can use it on the latest blockbusters.

 - To qualify for Meerkat Movies & Meals membership, you need to purchase one of the following through Compare The Market: Car, motorcycle, home, van, pet, landlord, life, home/content or travel insurance.
 You can also qualify by taking out a credit card or loan or switch energy, digital TV or broadband supplier.